wgmo/graphtik/docs/source/plotting.rst

    the code contains just one variable assignment receiving a subclass of :class:`.Plottable` or |pydot.Dot|_ instance.

-   Additionally, the doctest code producing the *plottable* does not have to be contained in the *graphtik* directive.
+   Additionally, the doctest code producing the :term:`plottable`\s does not have to be contained in the *graphtik* directive as a whole.

    So the above could have been written simply like this: